bart9h/bapho/README.md

 for the folders, or a database for the metadata.
 What I really want, and fell it's the Right Thing To Do, it's to just use the filesystem.
-None did that, so I decided to create my own.
+None of the available photo managers did that (by the end of 2008), so I decided to create my own.

 Features